fritzo/pomagma/src/torch/README.md

 - **Automatic differentiation**: Gradients flow through iterative E-graph propagation via PyTorch autograd

 The log-likelihood $\log P(\text{data} | \text{grammar}) = \sum_i \text{data}[i] \cdot \log(\text{probs}[i])$ where `probs` comes from `compute_probs`.

+### Beta-Compression
+The `beta_compress` function finds repeated subpatterns in expressions and replaces them with lambda abstractions and applications.
+For a pattern $P$ that appears multiple times, the transformation is:
+$$\text{compressed} = (\lambda x. \text{term}[P/x]) \, P$$
+where $\text{term}[P/x]$ replaces pattern $P$ with variable $x$.

+The algorithm processes one E-class at a time.
+It uses `compute_occurrences` to count subexpression frequencies while respecting E-graph equivalences, then scores patterns by `(occurrences - 1) × complexity` where complexity is the negative log probability under the PCFG.
+To help abstraction succeed, a "tilted extraction" technique triples the probability of the chosen pattern's E-class, encouraging extractions that contain more copies of the pattern.

+The function returns transformation equations with benefit scores that measure complexity reduction, allowing selective use based on benefit.

 ### References
 1. Jason Eisner (2016)